barryclark/jekyll-now/_posts/2016-3-23-lgl-guide.md

 ```

 ##### Input format (.ncol)
-The input format to LGL is called .ncol, which is just a space separated list of two connected verteces with an optional third column of weight.
+The input format to LGL is called .ncol, which is just a space separated list of two connected nodes with an optional third column of weight.

 ```
 $ cat example.ncol
-vertex1 vertex2 [optional weight]
+node1 node2 [optional weight]
  ```

 Key points for formatting the input .ncol

  *   Each line must be unique
- *   A vertex may connect to many other verteces
+ *   A node may connect to many other verteces
- *   A vertex cannot connect to itself
+ *   A node cannot connect to itself
  *   If a line is B-A, there cannot also be a line A-B
  *   There can't be blank lines
  *   There can't be blanks in any column
  *   No header line

 ```
-vertex1 vertex2
+node1 vnode2
-vertex1 vertex3 # OK
+node1 node3 # OK
-vertex1 vertex2 # Will cause error
+node1 node2 # Will cause error
-vertex1 vertex1 # Will cause error
+node1 node1 # Will cause error
-vertex2 vertex1 # Will cause error
+node2 node1 # Will cause error
-                # Will cause error
+node3         # Will cause error
-vertex3         # Will cause error
+              # Trailing blank line will cause error
 ```

 ##### Coloring format (.colors)

 LGL allows you to color both nodes and edges.
 In order to color edges, each pairwise edge must have an R G B value.
-To color individual verteces, each vertex must have an R G B value.
+To color individual nodes, each node must have an R G B value.
 RGB values must be scaled to one 1, so just divide each number of an RGB value by 255.
 The rules for formatting an .ncol file apply here too, i.e. no blanks, no empty lines, no redundancy, etc.

 ```
 $ cat example.edge.colors
-vertex1 vertex2 1.0 0.5 0.0
+node1 node2 1.0 0.5 0.0
-vertex3 vertex4 0.0 1.0 0.8
+node3 node4 0.0 1.0 0.8
-vertex5 vertex6 0.1 0.1 1.0
+node5 node6 0.1 0.1 1.0

 $ cat example.vertex.colors
-vertex1 1.0 0.8 0.0
+node1 1.0 0.8 0.0
-vertex2 1.0 0.5 0.0
+node2 1.0 0.5 0.0
-vertex3 0.2 0.1 0.8
+node3 0.2 0.1 0.8
-vertex4 0.0 1.0 0.8
+node4 0.0 1.0 0.8
-vertex5 0.6 0.5 0.5
+node5 0.6 0.5 0.5
-vertex6 0.1 0.1 1.0
+node6 0.1 0.1 1.0
 ```

 ### An LGL workflow